JeromyCole/pong2.0/README.md

 -Paddle size increases when score point?

-This is a simple (tutorial based) Turtle run Pong game that has been improved upon in areas.
+This is a common Turtle run Pong game that's been remixed and been improved upon in someareas.